1980 Atlantic hurricane season: Hurricane Allen

 A tropical wave emerged off the west coast of Africa on July 30 and quickly developed into Tropical Depression Two about two days later.
 By August 2, the depression had strengthened and was upgraded to Tropical Storm Allen.
 The storm steadily intensified and became a hurricane on August 3.
 Thereafter, Allen rapidly deepened, and was a major hurricane only 24 hours later.
-While it was becoming a Category 3 hurricane, and a Category 4 hurricane, shortly after, Allen passed through the Windward Islands.
+As Allen passed through the Windward Islands, it strengthened into a Category 4.
 Upon entering the Caribbean Sea, Allen continued to strengthen and became a Category 5 hurricane on August 5, while about halfway between Puerto Rico and Venezuela.
 Allen briefly curved northwestward and approached the Tiburon Peninsula of Haiti.
 Shortly thereafter, Allen weakened significantly on August 6, but was still a Category 4 when it bypassed Jamaica.
 While paralleling the south coast of Cuba, Allen re-strengthened into a Category 5 hurricane.
 Later that day, the storm attained its peak intensity with winds of 190 mph (305 km/h) and a minimum barometric pressure of 899 mbar.
 Immediately following peak intensity, Allen entered the Gulf of Mexico and weakened back to a Category 4 hurricane on August 8.
 On the day next, Allen re-intensified into a Category 5 hurricane while approaching Texas.
-However, just offshore Allen abruptly weakened to a low-end Category 3 hurricane prior to landfall near Brownsville, Texas on August 10.
+However, just offshore, Allen abruptly weakened to a low-end Category 3 hurricane prior to landfall near Brownsville, Texas, on August 10.
 The storm quickly weakened inland and dissipated about 36 hours after striking land.

 Although 500 houses were either damaged or destroyed on Barbados, losses totaled to only $1.5 million.
 Having passed only 8 mi south of St. Lucia, Allen produced sustained winds as high as 104 mph on the island.
 The storm caused 27 fatalities and $88 million in damage on that island.
 In addition, one death was reported in Guadeloupe.
 High winds and flooding in Haiti left 836,200 people homeless.
 In addition, 220 deaths were reported and damage exceeded $400 million.
 To the east in Dominican Republic, effects were less severe, though seven deaths were reported and damage was estimated at $47 million.
 On the island of Cuba, three fatalities occurred and losses were unknown.
 In northeastern Mexico, heavy rainfall occurred, though damage was minimal and no fatalities were reported.
 Damage was most significant in the United States, especially in the state of Texas.
 In Corpus Christi, gravel blew off the roofs, which broke windows throughout the city.
 Several tornadoes were spawned in Texas, one of which caused at least $50 million in damage in Austin.
 Rainfall in the state of Texas exceeded 20 in in some locations.
 A total of 24 fatalities occurred in the United States – seven in Texas and seventeen in Louisiana – most resulting from the crash of a helicopter evacuating workers from an offshore platform.
 Damage in United States totaled to $860 million.
 Overall, Hurricane Allen caused $1.57 billion in losses and caused 290 deaths.